SurekshyaSharma/ust_cci_training/docs/using_cci.md

 ## Connecting your Dev Hub

 Connect your Dev Hub org.
-Your Dev Hub determines you lisencing and my be your production org.
+Your Dev Hub determines you licensing and my be your production org.
 Dev Hub has to be enabled in the set up of any org that you want to connect to in this way.
 As far as I understand the dev hub will inform sfdx of how many scratch orgs you can have running at once.

 ```bash
 sfdx force:auth:web:login --setdefaultdevhubusername --setalias my-hub-org